- A retirement income fund ensures retirees receive a steady income stream by investing in a diversified portfolio like stocks and bonds.

 Benefits of Retirement Income Funds

-On the surface, RIFs definitely fit the bill.
+On the surface, RIFs are well-suited for retirees..
 The funds offer the simplicity of an all-in-one portfolio with diversified exposure across several strategically coordinated types of asset classes.
 However, as outlined below, RIFs can have some notable drawbacks.

 Drawbacks to Retirement Income Funds

 The second most notable risk associated with RIFs relates to credit quality, which is a measure of a borrower’s ability to repay a debt.
-Some RIFs may invest in the debt instruments of financially weak companies or government bodies in an attempt to boost yield, a situation that can lead to defaults and investment losses.
+Some RIFs may invest in the debt instruments of financially weak companies or government bodies in an attempt to boost yield.
+This situation can lead to defaults and investment losses.

 The third risk relates to asset allocation.
 While bonds and other interest-bearing debt instruments form the foundation of nearly all RIFs, stocks are another important component.
-Unfortunately, some RIFs hold an insufficient amount of stocks, which can limit the potential for growth and increase the risk that you will outspend your investment.
+Unfortunately, some RIFs hold an insufficient amount of stocks, limiting the potential for growth and increasing the risk you will outspend your investment.

 The final risk to note is one that can extend to all corners of the RIF universe — excessive fees.
 In an ideal world, you’d pay the lowest possible fee and generate the highest possible stream of sustainable income.
 However, not all RIFs are created equal, and not all investment products are fairly priced.

-As a result, before you invest in an RIF, carefully assess its nature, the quality of its management team and the competitiveness of its fee structure.
+Before you invest in a RIF, carefully assess its nature, the quality of its management team and the competitiveness of its fee structure.
 It’s also important to recognize that RIFs can be either actively or passively managed.